Spatiotemporal spectral transfers in fluid dynamics: Spectral transfers for general system

 where $\bu(\bx,t)$ is the Eulerian velocity field, $\Pi$ is pressure normalized by the density of water, $\bd[\cdot]$ is a fairly general linear dissipation operator

 with dissipation coefficients $\nu_n$, and $\boldf(\bx,t)$ is an external force.
 We could start with the spatial Fourier transform of Eq.~\ref{eq:advectioneq}:

 where ``tilde" indicates a two- or three-dimensional spatial Fourier transform over a periodic domain. \citet{saltzman78} uses a version of Eq.~\ref{eq:generaleom3dk} to study large scale atmospheric turbulence.
-In this paper, Eq.~\ref{eq:generaleom3dk} will be the starting point for Sec.~\ref{sec:fluids}.
-If instead, we were interested in looking at individual terms in the multi-scale gradient expansion of ~\citet{Eyink06a, Eyink06b}, we could begin with a low-pass filtered equation \cite{Aluie_Eyink_09_partI, Aluie_Eyink_09_partII}:
+In this paper, Eq.~\ref{eq:generaleom3dk} will be the starting point for Sec.~\ref{sec:numerics}.
+If instead, we were interested in looking at individual terms in the multi-scale gradient expansion of ~\citet{Eyink06a, Eyink06b}, we could begin with the low-pass filtered equations \cite{Aluie_Eyink_09_partI, Aluie_Eyink_09_partII}:

 where